MolSSI/QCFractalDashboard/README.md

 Open a browser and navigate to `http://localhost:5000/` to  view the sample dashboard.

-### Running with SEAMM installed
+### Running with QCA installed

-If you have SEAMM installed, you can connect to your seamm datastore.
+If you have QCA installed, you can connect to your datastore.
 In the top level of the repository, type the following command into the terminal:

 ```
 results_dashboard.py